yxngalex/yxngalex/README.md

 ### Hello!
 My name's Aleksa 👋

 I'm a student that loves to learn new stuff and explore new challenges.
-I'm currently studying **Software Engineering** and i'm working as a Software Developer.
+I'm currently studying **Software Engineering** and I'm working as a Software Developer.
 I'm very passionate about solving all kinds of different problems and i love breaking down complex problems into simple solutions.

 <!--
 **yxngalex/yxngalex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.